This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The Dietary Guidelines for Americans suggests 45 percent to 65 percent of total daily calories should come from carbohydrates.

-On the other spectrum, individuals who have metabolic issues like type 2 diabetes or Alzheimer’s tend to gravitate toward a low-carb foods approach, which proves very effective in addressing diabetes and other neurological diseases.
-They should consume a between 60–90 carbs per day.
+On the other spectrum, individuals who have metabolic issues, like type 2 diabetes or Alzheimer’s, tend to gravitate toward a low-carb foods approach, which proves very effective in addressing diabetes and other neurological diseases.
+They should consume between 60 to 90 carbs per day.

 There are even some individuals who are carbohydrate-intolerant.
-This essentially means that the person lacks certain digestive enzymes, like lactase, amylase, maltase, sucrase and isomaltase, to break down and assimilate carbohydrates effectively.
+This essentially means that someone lacks certain digestive enzymes, like lactase, amylase, maltase, sucrase and isomaltase, to break down and assimilate carbohydrates effectively.

 Another quite common approach to quality and quantity of carb consumption that many adopt is taking a cyclical carb consumption approach.
 The idea behind carb cycling is centered around consuming more good carbs on specific days of the week and then on other days dialing back on the good, unprocessed carbs.